 Nalaka Gunawardene is a science writer, journalist and development communication specialist with over 25 years of professional experience in Sri Lanka and across Asia.
 He has made a career out of asking questions, connecting dots and helping audiences make sense of complex technical and policy issues.

-Born and schooled in Sri Lanka, Nalaka initially worked as a journalist with English language newspapers and magazines, and also freelanced on radio and TV.
-At various times, he has been a news reporter, feature writer, columnist, science editor, foreign correspondent, radio/TV programme host and a TV quizmaster.
-After winning three national awards for outstanding science journalism, Nalaka moved to the development sector where he has worked as a communication specialist consulting with research institutes and UN agencies like UNEP, UNDP and IUCN.
+Nalaka holds journalism and mass media qualifications from the University of Colombo and the Open University of Sri Lanka.
+He initially worked as a journalist with English language newspapers and magazines, and also freelanced on local radio and TV.
+At various times, he has been a news reporter, feature writer, columnist, science editor, foreign correspondent, and radio/TV programme host.

-Nalaka has travelled widely on work, and is a regular speaker, presenter or moderator at international conferences on topics related to: the public understanding of science and technology; science and environmental journalism; chronicling information society; and communicating research.
-He also serves on regional or global selection panels for various media awards, and on juries of international film festivals.
+Nalaka has travelled widely on work, visiting over 50 countries.
+He is a regular speaker, presenter or moderator at international conferences on topics related to: the public understanding of science and technology; science journalism; chronicling information society; social and political dimensions of social media; and communicating research to policymakers and public.
+He serves on regional or global selection panels for various media awards, and on juries of international film festivals.